claudioMiraka/Encounters-end-to-end/README.md

 To add a new language look at the Language folder, add your dart file with the new laguage and add it to the Language.dart file.
 Then, change the laguage code in the GlobalVariables.dart

+There are various TODO in the app where there are suggestions for new features

 ## Screenshots

 <p>